ZZZJOOO/book-notes/The Staff Engineer's Path.md

 Design your software that's easy to maintain, easy to decommission and fault-tolerant.

 The metric for success is whether other people want to work with you.

+## What's Next
+You now know
+- What your job is
+- your scope and primary focus
+- how to develop strategy and vision
+- how to prioritize work and lead projects
+- how to navigate obstacles
+- how to model good engineering
+- how to level up your team

+Think about how to level up your life?

+### Your Career
+Where are you going in your career and life journey?
+Look around and think of the options as paths in the trail map.

+#### What's Important to You
+- Some life priorities could: being financially secure, supporting family, having flexible schedules, learning opportunities, challenging yourself
+- Find out what matters to you and work backwards from that

+#### Where Are You Going?
+- Look at the big picture and your priorities
+- Figure out a plan, set up some milestones
+- Make SMART goals(specific, measurable, achievable, relevant, timebounded)
+- Checkout others' journey.
+Don't limit yourself to your current perspective.
+- Consider path that are risker.
+Don't limit yourself to stay in the comfort zone.

+#### What Do You Need to Invest in?
+What skill do those future role models have?
+How do they spend time?
+How do they build up the network?
+- Skills are learnable.
+You need to make efforts to get experience points for skills you would like to level up.
+- Work backwards from your goal and find out the necessary skills.
+You can't be expert at everything.(technical domain, glue work, leadership)
+- Learn how to build a network for your career.
+- Making a name for yourself and make your career profolio visible.
+- Decide which project to work on.
+Your decision on role matters to what experience you gain.
+What experience you gain contributes to your long term career goal.

+### Your Current Role
+Look at whether your work is good for your long term goal

+#### Five Metrics to Keep An Eye on
+Reflect on these metrics once every few months.
+Your job could destroy your career and market value.
+- are you learning
+- are you learning transferable skills
+- how do you feel about recruiting your friends to this company
+- how confident you feel
+- how stressed you feel

+#### Should you Change Role
+You won't find a perfect role to match all of your goals.
+You need to do the trade-off.
+- does your org shield you from outside world shift? do you learn the transferrable skills and keep up with the industry changes?

+### Paths from Here

+- Find a way to work effectively with less hours.

+### Your Choices Matter